landpack/run_just_pt/README.md

-## Run Just Pt
+# Run Just Pt
 This is a demo for test the personal ability by the PuTao  ,There are only two point I need to do but I attachment one (deploy it to cloudy) myself.

+##Questions
-* 1.How to configure the environment.
+* 1.How to configure the environment ?
-* 2.Do some define & http request according the models declare.
+* 2.How to create APIs according the models declare ?

-* 3.Deploy it to cloudy.
+##Solutions
+####Part one
+---
+To configure our env, just simple run both command example `virtualenv` and `pip`.
+To run the demo , must do some debug and configure the demo base setting and do some init with the database.

+###Part two
+---
+* 1.send message from front-tool, so I pick up `httpie`
+* 2.to list the message which belong some body, just simple need a query command. on django ORM, it's should be like  `Message.objects.filter(user__id=1)`
+* 3.to list the message by separate page,this is call paginate.(On the SQL database,just a `limit` command)
+* 4.to delete a message by id,it's also very simple, to make it clear just run two query. example: `message=Message.objects.filter(user__id=1) message.delete()`

+##Do

-##First Mission (configure env)
+###First Mission (configure env)
+---
 ```
 git clone https://github.com/landpack/run_just_pt.git
 cd run_just_pt